The Short Version

 Option 1: Short-Term Capital Gains (Most Commonly Recommended)

-Treat prediction-market positions like buying and selling assets.
-Most crypto-specialized CPAs recommend this treatment.
+Treat your positions like buying and selling assets.
+Most crypto-focused CPAs pick this one.

 - Report on Form 8949 (Sales and Other Dispositions of Capital Assets)